Electromagnetic radiation: Infrared

-Like radio and microwave, infrared (IR) also is reflected by metals (and also most EMR, well into the ultraviolet range).
-However, unlike lower-frequency radio and microwave radiation, Infrared EMR commonly interacts with dipoles present in single molecules, which change as atoms vibrate at the ends of a single chemical bond.
+Like radio and microwave, infrared (IR) is reflected by metals (and also most EMR, well into the ultraviolet range).
+However, unlike lower-frequency radio and microwave radiation, infrared EMR commonly interacts with dipoles present in single molecules, which change as atoms vibrate at the ends of a single chemical bond.
 It is consequently absorbed by a wide range of substances, causing them to increase in temperature as the vibrations dissipate as heat.
 The same process, run in reverse, causes bulk substances to radiate in the infrared spontaneously (see thermal radiation section below).

 Infrared radiation is divided into spectral subregions.
 While different subdivision schemes exist, the spectrum is commonly divided as near-infrared (0.75–1.4 μm), short-wavelength infrared (1.4–3 μm), mid-wavelength infrared (3–8 μm), long-wavelength infrared (8–15 μm) and far infrared (15–1000 μm).

+Some animals, such as snakes, have thermo-sensitive membranes (pit organs) that can detect temperature differences, allowing them to sense infrared radiation.

 Visible light

 Natural sources produce EM radiation across the spectrum.
 EM radiation with a wavelength between approximately 400 nm and 700 nm is directly detected by the human eye and perceived as visible light.
 Other wavelengths, especially nearby infrared (longer than 700 nm) and ultraviolet (shorter than 400 nm) are also sometimes referred to as light.

 As frequency increases into the visible range, photons have enough energy to change the bond structure of some individual molecules.
 It is not a coincidence that this happens in the visible range, as the mechanism of vision involves the change in bonding of a single molecule, retinal, which absorbs a single photon.
 The change in retinal causes a change in the shape of the rhodopsin protein it is contained in, which starts the biochemical process that causes the retina of the human eye to sense the light.